 How to order free at-home COVID tests

-Placing your order for tests is easy: Go to the special USPS website, enter your name, provide your shipping address (even if it’s a residential P.O. box), and hit Check Out Now under the order summary that confirms the delivery is entirely free.
+Placing an order for your free COVID tests is easy: Go to the special USPS website, enter your name, provide your shipping address (even if it’s a residential P.O. box), and hit Check Out Now under the order summary that confirms the delivery is entirely free.
 You can also provide an email address if you want to get shipment notifications, but you don’t have to.
-The tests will come in two packages of four, each with its own tracking number.

-Those living in multi-family, co-living, or other shared living spaces can order more than the two sets of tests as long as the USPS knows the address houses multiple unrelated families, but may be unable to if the government doesn’t know several families live there.
-If that happens, you can file a service request or call the USPS help desk at 1-800-ASK-USPS to try to get it fixed.
+Those living in multi-family, co-living, or other shared living spaces can place more than one order for free COVID tests as long as the USPS knows the address houses multiple unrelated families, but may be unable to if the government doesn’t know several families live there.
+If that happens, you can file a service request or call the USPS help desk at 1-800-ASK-USPS (1-800-275-8777) to try to get it fixed.

-If you need help placing an order, you can call 1-800-232-0233 any day between 8 a.m. and midnight Eastern Standard Time for assistance in English, Spanish, and more than 150 other languages.
+If you need help placing an order, you can call 1-800-232-0233 Monday through Friday between 8 a.m. and midnight Eastern Time, seven days a week, for assistance in English, Spanish, and more than 150 other languages.
 There’s also a teletype (TTY) or text telephone number at 1-888-720-7489 and the aforementioned USPS help desk.

-People with disabilities can call the disability information and access line at 1-888-677-1199 between 9 a.m. and 8 p.m.
-EST, Monday through Friday, or email DIAL@usaginganddisability.org.
+People with disabilities can call the disability information and access line at 1-888-677-1199 between 8 a.m. and midnight ET, seven days a week, or email DIAL@usaginganddisability.org.

 When to expect delivery